Exotic & Specialty Leathers: Suede, Nubuck, Patent & More

 The Endre Weekender is a handcrafted full-grain leather duffle built for people who travel smart.
 Spacious, structured, and built to develop a patina that makes it look better after three years than it does on day one.

+The Brandt Weekender is a compact version of the same full-grain standard — the right call for overnight trips when you want to travel light without dropping quality.
 The Bjarke Weekender offers a more relaxed silhouette with the same full-grain construction.
+For maximum packing capacity, the Colden Duffle Bag delivers a large-capacity full-grain leather weekender that handles extended trips without strain.
 Browse the full leather duffle bag collection to compare sizes and styles.

 Best for Daily Work Use